Follow the flow: Proximal flow inspired multi-step methods: Introduction

 \subsection{Related Work}

-\paragraph{Dynamical systems.} The gradient system is a special kind of dynamical system, a topic which is well-studied in science and applied mathematics \citep{strogatz2018nonlinear,hirsch2012differential,arnold1992ordinary}.
-In general, dynamical systems do not have closed-form solutions, and in practice we rely a large variety of numerical discretization methods \citep{butcher2016numerical}, each with different stability and convergence properties.
+\paragraph{Proximal point method} The proximal point method is originally from~\cite{moreau1965proximite} where one mimimizes the following subproblem at each iteration;

+When $F$ is convex, this subproblem has a larger strong convexity parameter thereby facilitating faster numerical methods.
+In practice, the subproblem will be solved approximately at each iteration; for example, using stochastic projected subgradient~\citep{davis2019proximally,asi2019stochastic}, prox-linear algorithm~\citep{drusvyatskiy2018error} and catalyst generic acceleration schema ~\citep{lin2015universal}.
+The proximal point method can also be generalized~\citep{nesterov2021inexact} by changing the penalty norm to $\Vert \cdot \Vert_2^{p+1}$ with $p \geq 1$ which have have faster convergence rates than the vanilla proximal point methods.

-\paragraph{Gradient flow and higher order discretizations.} In this paper we focus on the dynamical system (\GF), of which its Euler discretization is gradient descent (\GD).
-For example, \citet{su2014differential} analyzed Nesterov accelerated gradient descent method as the discretization of a second order ordinary differential equation, and \citep{shi2019acceleration} analyzed the method formed by using a higher order symplectic discretization of a related ODE \citep{shi2021understanding}, to provide acceleration.
-Others have attempted the same using Runge-Kutta explicit discretizations \citep{zhang2018direct}.
+\paragraph{Dynamical systems inspired methods} The idea behind the approach is that minimizing a function is equivalent to find the stationary point of a dynamical system.
+For example, \cite{su2014differential} analyzed Nesterov accelerated gradient descent method as the discretization of a second order ordinary differential equation, and \cite{shi2019acceleration} analyzed the method formed by using a higher order symplectic discretization of a related differential equations \cite{shi2021understanding}, to provide acceleration.
+Others have attempted the same using Runge-Kutta explicit discretizations \cite{zhang2018direct}.
+There are also work finding an optimization methods by discretizing other flow such as rescaled gradient flow \cite{wilson2019accelerating}.
 A special example of discretization-inspired optimization improvements is the extragradient method \cite{korpelevich1976extragradient}, which is widely used in min-max optimization problems \citep{du1995minimax} and variational inequality problems \citep{facchinei2003finite}.

-\paragraph{Implicit methods and the proximal point method.} Implicit methods are used in many applications, such as the discontinuous Garlekin method \citep{su2020implicit,rasetarinera2001efficient,qiu2005discontinuous,trahan2012local,wang2015stability}, as well as in several stochastic differential equation methods \citep{kloeden1992higher,tian2001implicit,buckwar2007multi,buckwar2007improved,li2019stochastic}.
-Unlike explicit higher-order discretizations, implicit methods usually involve solving a system of equations at each step, which may be much more expensive than their explicit counterparts.
-This paper will focus on a simple class of implicit methods known as the \emph{backwards differentiation methods (\BDF)}, of varying order.
-The first order BDF method, applied to the gradient flow, yields the familiar \emph{proximal point method} (\PPM) \citep{moreau1965proximite}.
-PPM is widely used in optimization, and has close relationship to the augmented Lagarangian methods \citep{iusem1999augmented} in the dual update.
-Other variants of the PPM include \citep{nesterov2020inexact}, and stochastic PPM \citep{asi2019stochastic}.
+The connection between dynamical systems ad optimization methods are also studied in other works~\citep{schropp2000dynamical,wibisono2015accelerated,krichene2015accelerated,orecchia2018accelerated,sundaramoorthi2018variational}.